 Distribute the Soil

-Next, you’re ready to start removing about four inches of topsoil in order to work on the harder subsoil underneath.
+Next, you’re ready to remove about 4 inches of topsoil to work on the harder subsoil underneath.
 You’ll probably need to rent or purchase a power tiller to break up the soil enough that you can move it around with a landscaping rake.
 Additionally, be sure to purchase fill dirt to build up new high areas.
 You can use a soil calculator to estimate how much you might need by cubic foot or cubic yard.
 If it’s a small project, you may be able to get away with buying it by the bag, but for larger projects, it will make more sense to buy by the truckload.

 Start taking the soil to the areas that need to be raised.
 You’ll want to start near the foundation, where the new high point needs to be.
 After laying the soil, use the back of your rake to smooth it into a reasonably level surface, then lay your plywood across it.
 Walk across or jump on the plywood to tamp the new soil down.
-If this doesn’t seem sufficient, you can also buy or rent a tamper to compact the new dirt.
+If this is insufficient, you can buy or rent a tamper to compact the new dirt.

-You can, of course, also remove dirt from areas that are too elevated.
+Of course, you can also remove dirt from areas that are too elevated.
 If you go this route, avoid creating new areas for runoff to pool.
-You’re looking to improve your overall yard drainage, after all.
 As you finish this step, make sure you leave 4 to 8 inches of your foundation uncovered above the new grade.

 Measure the New Grade

-Once your soil is in place, repeat the measuring process with the string between two stakes to check your work.
+Repeat the measuring process once your soil is in place with the string between two stakes to check your work.
 Recommendations vary as to the ideal finished grade, but the general suggestion is between 2% and 5% slope.
-That’s a decrease of 2 to 5 inches over 100 inches (8 ⅓ ft).
+That’s a decrease of 2 to 5 inches over 100 inches (8 1/3 feet).
 Now is the time to make any corrections that you need, so double-check that you’ve arrived at the right grade.

 To put the finishing touches on the new surface, add about 4 inches of topsoil to replace what you removed initially and till it into the surface of the subsoil.
 You don’t need to tamp this down, but water it well to compact it slightly.